-As graduate students, we have all been told that sometimes the best studies ask more questions than they answer.
+We are often told that sometimes the best studies ask more questions than they answer.
 If that sage wisdom is indeed true, then perhaps the present study was worthwhile.
 Regardless of one's opinion of accident data and the current aviation accident investigation process, these data represent our best understanding of the underlying human error component of commercial aviation accidents.
 Even more, the results presented here represent the marriage of traditional demographic and human error analyses of commercial aviation (air carrier and commuter).
-While some of the findings may come as no surprise, they do provide data where often only opinion existed.
+While some of the findings may come as no surprise, they do provide data, where often only opinion existed.
 What's more, they provide a foundation for the development, implementation, and quantifiable assessment of putative intervention and mitigation strategies.